 The Power and Control Wheel illustrates the most common abusive behaviors and tactics.

-Detailed information on the forms and dynamics of domestic violence is provided in module 1.
+Module 1 provides detailed information on the forms and dynamics of domestic violence.

 Forms of violence

-Verbal Violence is part of psychological violence.
-Everything said by the perpetrator to or about the victim in order to harm him or her.
+Verbal violence is part of psychological violence.
+It includes everything said by the perpetrator to or about the victim in order to harm him or her.

 Neglect is a form of violence where the perpetrator abandons the due care of the victim, which is needed due to illness, disability, age, developmental or other personal circumstances.

-Stalking is a wilful repeated unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other form of unwanted intrusion into the victim’s life.
+Stalking is a wilful repeated unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other forms of unwanted intrusion into the victim’s life.

 Cautionary signs of violence that might refer to violence in a family